 Judges who review Historical Paper, Documentary and Website entries will preview the entries before the NHD-OC contest.

-If this is the first time you have judged, NHD-OC highly recommends that you attend the NHD-OC Judge Training on Wednesday, March 1, 2017 from 5:00 pm – 7:30 pm.
+If this is the first time you have judged, NHD-OC highly recommends that you view the NHD-OC Judge Training Webinar.

 HOW DO I SIGN UP?